Secret Wars (adventure): Plot summary

-Secret Wars is a campaign package, detailing the main events and characters of the comic series.
-The first episode beings with the destruction of an entire galaxy and the construction of a planet made of lumps of some of the destroyed worlds.
-A creature called the Beyonder has built this structure in order to determine the exact nature of the war between superheroes and villains.
-For this reason he captures a random selection of heroes and villains, mostly from Earth, and promises to give the victors their hearts' desire.
+Secret Wars is a package for a role-playing game campaign, providing details on the main events of the comic series and its main characters.
+The first episode starts as an entire galaxy is destroyed and a new planet is constructed of chunks from some of the worlds that were destroyed.
+An entity that calls itself the Beyonder builds this world to learn more about war between superheroes and supervillains, so he captures them from Earth, and promises to give the winners whatever they desire.

-The pack contains a sixteen-page "adventure" book outlining the main events and detailing Karma awards for various actions, a sixteen-page "roster" booklet listing 33 heroes, villains, and others, a large double-sided map, and a useful table of Superhero and supervillain characteristics and powers.
-This table is printed inside the cover, and contains every character in the campaign, including a few whose statistics aren't reprinted in the roster because they can be found in the basic game.
+The pack includes a sixteen-page book outlining the primary events of the adventure as well as how much Karma to award for specific actions, a sixteen-page booklet with a roster of game statistics for 33 characters, a double-sided world map, and a table of superhuman characteristics and powers printed on the inside cover including every character appearing in the campaign.